 Academic Integrity Committee

 The Academic Integrity Committee (AIC) shall consist of thirteen voting members.
-The members shall be selected at the beginning of each academic year (or every two years) as follows: one faculty member is nominated by the respective deans from each of the six schools (Graduate School of Education, School of Business, School of Continuing Education, School of Global Affairs and Public Policy, School of Humanities and Social Sciences, School of Sciences and Engineering), one faculty member from the Academy of Liberal Arts, one faculty member nominated by the Senate, one faculty or senior staff member appointed by the provost, one faculty member nominated by the dean of Libraries and Learning Technologies, one senior staff member nominated from the Office of Students Affairs, one student nominated by the Graduate Students Association and one student nominated by the Student Court.
+The members shall be selected at the beginning of each academic year (or every two years) as follows: one faculty member is nominated by the respective deans from each of the five schools (School of Business, School of Continuing Education, School of Global Affairs and Public Policy, School of Humanities and Social Sciences, School of Sciences and Engineering), one faculty member from the Academy of Liberal Arts, one faculty member nominated by the Senate, one faculty or senior staff member appointed by the provost, one faculty member nominated by the dean of Libraries and Learning Technologies, one senior staff member nominated from the Office of Students Affairs, one student nominated by the Graduate Students Association and one student nominated by the Student Court.
 In all cases, members are requested to familiarize themselves with AUC’s Code of Academic Ethics and the penalties of violations of academic integrity.
 The AIC chair shall be a tenured faculty member elected by the AIC voting members on its first meeting of the year.
 The provost or his/her representative will preside over the meeting during the election process.

-A support staff member will be responsible for recording minutes and for other record keeping.
+A support staff member will be responsible for recording minutes and for other record-keeping.

 Quorum is achieved when five voting members are present.